vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 ...
 ```

 In fact, `Fixture1/TestCase2` & `Fixture2/TestCase2` are waiting for a free thread too, even though we marked them for parallel execution.
-This proves that nUnit parallel execution is not a magical unicorn that uses black magic to create extra threads.
-Life is indeed hard once the cpu limit gets hit.
+Ah.. such is life.

 ## STA/MTA?
 The nUnit documentation sometimes uses the abbreviation "STA" or "MTA".
 These just refer to "Single Threaded Architecture" & "Multi Threaded Architecture", essentially the non-parallel & parallel nUnit architectures.